yanyingwang/rainbow-delimiters/README.md

 # Rainbow Delimiters
-A web browser plugin to colorize the matched brackets of source code, it is especially useful for viewing a LISP family dialect source code from you browser.
+A web browser plugin to colorize the matched brackets of source code in HTML pages.

+This add-on could be very useful when you are let's say doing a code review through github.com and checking a piece of source code of someone's answer from stackoverflow.com.

+And it will be especially useful for a LISP family dialect source code.

 # Install